(We Know How to Weekend on Cedar Valley Trails - Gateway Park)

 The Cedar Falls Tourism and Visitors Bureau is the gateway to the trails, providing information about places to stay, restaurants to experience, and trails to explore.
 Recognized by The League of American Bicyclists as a Bronze Level Bicycle Friendly Community, Cedar Falls has extensive trails, bicycle lanes and shared roadway, making it easy to connect residential, retail and recreational areas.
 You may even meet one of our Cedar Trail Patrol ambassadors, which is a group of volunteer cyclists trained to offer directions, recommendations and assistance with minor repairs and first aid.

-With more than 100 miles of trails, there are over 140 wayfinding signs throughout the Cedar Valley Trails network, indicating mileage and travel time (at 10 mph), to each destination.
-The Prairie Pathways project includes dozens of panels and kiosks along the trail system, each depicting the area’s natural and human history of the Cedar Valley.
+With more than 130 miles of trails, there are over 140 wayfinding signs throughout the Cedar Valley Trails network, indicating mileage and travel time (at 10 mph), to each destination.
+The Prairie Pathways project includes dozens of panels and kiosks along the trail system, each depicting the area’s natural and human history.
 Trails are open 365 days a year for walking, biking, snowshoeing, and cross-country skiing and feature four communities in Black Hawk County, each with its own unique vibe.

 Historic Downtown District

 A great place to start and end your adventure is in our nationally-recognized, historic downtown district.
-If you are looking for a place to stay, The Black Hawk Hotel (the longest continually-operating hotel in the United States) and the newly-built Hampton Inn are in the heart of downtown, close to historical attractions, restaurants, breweries, boutiques and specialty shops.
-The downtown district’s bike-friendly brewery trifecta include Lark, Second State and SingleSpeed Breweries, all within blocks of each other.
-A few local lunch favorites include the Maid-Rite, The Horny Toad, The Pump Haus, and Urban Pie, to name a few.
-Satisfy your sweet tooth at Scratch Cupcakery or Chocolatier Stam.
-To end the day, Montage or Figaro Figaro will provide a unique dining experience.
+If you are looking for a place to stay, The Black Hawk Hotel (the second longest continually-operating hotel in the United States) and the newly-built Hampton Inn are in the heart of downtown, close to historical attractions, restaurants, breweries, boutiques and specialty shops.
+The downtown district’s bike-friendly breweries include Second State and SingleSpeed Breweries, within blocks of each other.
+A few local lunch favorites include the Maid-Rite, The Brass Tap, and The Pump Haus, to name a few.
+Satisfy your sweet tooth at Chocolatier Stam or Main Street Sweets.
+To end the day, George's Local, Montage, or Whiskey Road will provide a unique dining experience.

-If you are interested in soft and water trails we have them too!
+In addition to our extensive hard-trails system, if you are interested in riding soft trails, we have them too!
 There are a variety of looped soft trails in George Wyth State Park, Hartman Reserve Nature Center and Katoski Greenbelt.
 With more than 30 miles of soft trails, you won’t get bored!
-George Wyth also features a 10-mile paddler’s trail loop – Iowa’s first designated water trail!
-Big Woods and Prairie lakes, as well as the Cedar River, are other paddler options to explore.

 Cedar Valley Nature Trail

-Cedar Valley Trails also connect to the Cedar Valley Nature Trail.
+Cedar Valley Trails also connect to the Cedar Valley Nature Trail which is a 67-mile trail connecting Evansdale to Cedar Rapids/Ely.
 Both are part of the 6,800-mile American Discovery Trail with the northernmost point located in George Wyth State Park.
-Come explore the Cedar Valley on the American Discovery Trail!